ipfabric/docs/docs/support/security_bulletins.md

 | -------- | --------------------- | ----------- |
 | High     | 5.0.0, 5.0.1 or 5.0.2 | 6.0.1       |

-Users can create an API token with RBAC properties that the token is not authorised for.
+Users can create an API token with RBAC properties that the token is not authorized for.

-An API token can be generated that allows unauthorised collection of network data or modification of IP Fabric system settings.
+An API token can be generated that allows unauthorized collection of network data or modification of IP Fabric system settings.